The Last of the Mohicans: Plot summary

 Cora and Alice Munro, daughters of Lieutenant Colonel Munro, are traveling with Major Duncan Heyward from Fort Edward to Fort William Henry, where Munro is in command, and acquire another companion in David Gamut, a singing teacher.
-They are guided through the forest by a native named Magua, who leads them through a shortcut unaccompanied by the New York militia.
+They are guided through the forest by Magua, a native who leads them through a shortcut unaccompanied by the New York militia.
 Heyward is dissatisfied with Magua's shortcut, and the party roams unguided and finally join Natty Bumppo, known as Hawk-eye, a scout for the British, and his two Mohican friends, Chingachgook and his son Uncas.
 Heyward becomes suspicious of Magua, and Hawk-eye and the Mohicans agree with his suspicion that Magua is a Huron scout secretly allied with the French.
 Upon being exposed, Magua escapes, and believing (correctly) that Magua will return with Huron reinforcements, Hawk-eye and the Mohicans lead their new companions to a hidden cave on an island in a river.
 They are attacked there by the Hurons, Gamut is wounded by a stray shot and their ammunition is soon exhausted.
 Knowing they will be killed instantly but that the British party will make valuable captives, Hawk-eye and the Mohicans escape, with a promise to return for their companions.

 Magua and the Hurons capture Heyward, Gamut, and the Munro sisters.
 Magua admits that he is seeking revenge against Cora's father, Colonel Munro, for turning him into an alcoholic with whiskey (causing him to be temporarily cast out of the Hurons) and then whipping him at a post for drunken behavior.
 He offers to spare the party if Cora becomes his wife, but she refuses.
 Upon a second refusal, he sentences the prisoners to death.
-Hawk-eye and the Mohicans rescue all four and lead them to a dilapidated building that was involved in a battle between the Huron and the British some years ago.
+Hawk-eye and the Mohicans rescue all four and lead them to a dilapidated building that was involved in a battle between the Huron and the British years before.
 They are nearly attacked again, but the Hurons leave the area, rather than disturb the graves of their tribesmen.